TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 2.5.9.3 =
+* Corrected a big with category names appearing twice after update 2.5.9.2

 = 2.5.9.2 =
 * Added option to specify category description position relative to category name
 * Added new option to display link date between link name and description